| Jelly Sandals for EVERYONE! The brand that has recreated our childhood shoes, and made jelly shoes the new must-have summer footwear.

 How did you get into this business?

 After moving from London to the coast with 2 small children, I needed a part time job but interesting opportunities on the coast were limited, also part time jobs were highly sought after by other mums so very competitive and the pay was pretty rubbish compared to London.
-I thought about setting up an online shop that I could run from home and had the idea of dedicating it the original French jelly shoes for kids and adults.
+I thought about setting up an online shop that I could run from home and had the idea of recreating the original French jelly shoes for kids and adults.
 And that’s how Sun Jellies was born.
 My original goal was to make enough money to cover child care for 3 days and now the business employees me and my partner full time as well as two part time employees and a warehouse.

 Take us through a typical day in the life of Sunjellies?